Fillings, Sealants, and Crowns

 The enamel layer on a tooth is the first line of defense against plaque and acids.
 But even this layer can use some help sometimes.
 Dental sealants are a sort of “plastic coating” that encases the tooth and prevents bacteria and acids from wearing away at the enamel.
 While brushing and flossing are still the best ways to prevent bacterial infections in the mouth, a dental sealant can prevent any wayward bacteria from starting the damage.
 Keep in mind, however, that sealants cannot be applied to teeth that are already decaying or have fillings.

 A dental crown is an artificial tooth that is capped over an existing damaged tooth.
 They are typically constructed from acrylic or porcelain, and are molded to the exact shape and size needed to feel natural.
 In addition, a crown can be shaded to match the same color and contrast as the rest of your smile.
 Dental crowns can also be used when a patient has a root canal or filling, as the crown can protect the tooth from further physical damage.

 Contact Dr. Kovacevic To Restore Your Teeth

 Your teeth are vital to your overall health, so it’s imperative that we repair the damage before it gets worse.
-If you’re feeling tooth pain, have lost a filling, or have cavities, please consult with us to schedule a meeting with Dr. Kovacevic.
-We love helping our patients reach their dream smiles, so don’t hesitate to contact us.
+If you’re feeling tooth pain, have lost a filling, or have cavities, please consult with us to schedule a meeting with our Greensburg dentist.
+At Del Kovacevic, DMD we love helping our patients reach their dream smiles, so don’t hesitate to contact us.